Little Women is now playing in cinemas nationwide.

-This is the sixth on-screen adaptation of Louisa May Alcott’s classic novel, the most recent having been the 1994 academy award-nominated film starring Winona Ryder.
-However, unlike previous adaptations, Greta Gerwig’s Little Women sings with the vibrant air of modernism.
-Here Gerwig takes the roots of the classic novel and honours its structure while gently bringing the characters to life with a modern attitude and verve.
-The result is a gloriously rich piece of period drama that manages to speak to today as much as it does 1868 America.
+This is the sixth on-screen adaptation of Louisa May Alcott’s classic novel, the most recent being the 1994 academy award-nominated film starring Winona Ryder.
+However, unlike previous adaptations, Greta Gerwig’s Little Women sings with a vibrant air of modernism as she takes the roots of the classic novel and gently injects a modern flare.
+The result is a gloriously rich slice of period drama that also manages to speak to our world today.

-Gerwig cleverly plays with the book’s timeline, introducing us to Jo March (Saoirse Ronan) as she stands outside the door of a New York publisher, nervously looking to expand her writing career through short stories in a local paper.
-Meanwhile, her sister Amy (Florence Pugh) is travelling through Europe with the stern Aunt March (Meryl Streep), while Meg (Emma Watson) attempts to settle into a loving but financially strained marriage to John Brooke (James Norton).
-At home, the delicate and caring Beth (Eliza Scanlen) remains with the girl’s mother, Laura Dern.
-Then we have Laurie (Timothée Chalamet), travelling Europe in a lonely haze of alcohol and parties after Jo’s rejection.
+Gerwig plays with the book’s original timeline, introducing us to Jo March (Saoirse Ronan) as she stands outside the door of a New York publisher, nervously looking to expand her writing career through short stories in a local paper.
+Her sister Amy (Florence Pugh) is travelling through Europe with the stern Aunt March (Meryl Streep), and Meg (Emma Watson) is attempting to settle into a loving but financially strained marriage with John Brooke (James Norton).
+Meanwhile, the delicate and caring Beth (Eliza Scanlen) remains at home with their mother, Laura Dern.
+At the same time, Laurie (Timothée Chalamet) is travelling across Europe in a haze of melancholy and booze after Jo’s rejection of his love.

 READ MORE: BEAUTIFUL BOY